PageRank Optimization by Edge Selection: PageRank Optimization with Constraints

 \section{PageRank Optimization with Constraints}

-In this section we are going to investigate a variant of the PageRank optimization problem in which there are mutual exclusive constraints between the fragile links.
+In this section we are going to investigate a variant of the PageRank optimization problem in which there are mutually exclusive constraints between the fragile links.
 More precisely, we will consider the case in which we are given a set of fragile link pairs, $\mathcal{C} \subseteq \mathcal{F} \times \mathcal{F}$, that cannot be activated simultaneously.
 The resulting problem is summarized below.

-We saw that the Max-PageRank problem can be solved in polynomial time even if the damping constant and the personalization vector are part of the input.
-However, we will see that the Max-PageRank problem under exclusive constraints is already NP-hard, more precisely, we will show that the decision version of this problem is NP-complete.
-In the decision version, one is given a real number $p \in (0,1)$ and is asked whether there is a fragile link configuration such that the PageRank is larger or equal to $p$.
-The proof is based on a reduction from the 3SAT problem.
+We will show that the Max-PageRank problem under exclusive constraints is already {\em NP-hard}, more precisely, we will show that the decision version of it is NP-complete.
+In the decision version, one is given a real number $p \in (0,1)$ and is asked whether there is a fragile link configuration such that the PageRank of a given node $v$ is larger or equal to $p$.